UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 Hit `Add` to add the input parameter and `Save` to save the changes you made.
 This makes the (optional) `qiskitVersion` property available to all implementations of this interface operation.
+**Be careful that the name must match exactly and is case-sensitive.**

 ![Save](./images/new_node_type/interfaces/save.png)

-:information_source: The properties can come from the same `Node Type`, or any `Node Type` this `Node Type` depends on in a `Topology Template` (e.g., with a hostedOn edge).
-Therefore, it is good to choose unique names for properties that should not be used generically (i.e. `qiskitVersion` instead of `version`).
+:information_source: The properties can come from the same `Node Type`, or any `Node Type` this `Node Type` depends on in a `Topology Template` (e.g., with a hostedOn relation).
+Therefore, choose unique names for properties that should not be used generically (i.e. `qiskitVersion` instead of `version`).

 ### 5. Create the Connection Interface